hashed-io/Grants-Program/Afloat-Payments.md

 ### Community

-As the perfect technology for record-keeping, blockchain makes a lot of sense for accountants.
-Afloat not only wants to bring its infrastructure to Polkadot but also bring Polkadot into the accounting community with the following:
+Developers from the Polkadot community will be able to leverage the Fiat integration for the products and send questions to the team.

 #### Continuing Education for CPAs

-Afloat’s founder and current CEO [Louise Reed](https://www.linkedin.com/in/louisewreed/) has given talks at a number of CPE conferences, where CPAs receive continuing education credits to maintain their licenses each year.
-Introducing her to Web 3 infrastructure would allow her to speak about it at CPA conferences, especially to other CPAs looking for classes covering new and interesting topics and ideas.
+Continuing the migration of Afloat’s, enables the founder and current CEO [Louise Reed](https://www.linkedin.com/in/louisewreed/) to continue her education efforts at a number of CPE conferences, where CPAs receive continuing education credits to maintain their licenses each year.
+Familiarizing her with Fiat integration with the Polkadot ecosystem will enable her to educate other CPAs about current, compliant and affordable solutions.

 #### Crypto Clients